-Will it be held at a pizza parlor, laser tag center or Jimmy’s house?
+Will the party take place at a pizza parlor, laser tag center or Jimmy’s house?
 Each could pose challenges to consider, from a menu brimming with allergens to areas where your child might be out of sight.
-If there is no way the location will work (my son was once invited to an hour long boat ride in caverns!) offer to have the birthday boy or girl over to your home another time.
+If there is no way the location will work (my son was once invited to an hour-long boat ride – in caverns!) offer to have the birthday boy or girl over to your home another time.

 2. Your Attendance

 Parents typically start dropping kids off at parties around 6 years of age, but this can be a bit premature for children with allergies.
 If you feel the need to stay for the festivities, offer to take photos or video, or to help with a game or craft.
-You’ll want to give the hostess a reason to agree to the request, and to blend in as a party helper so your child doesn’t feel singled out.
+You’ll want to give the hostess a reason to agree to the request.
+Then you can blend in as a party helper so your child doesn’t feel singled out.